AdamTranquilla/tablewise/README.md

 # Tablewise

-A mobile restaurant menu that allows users to place and split orders based on their seat numbers.
-Orders can be fully customized, and menus can be filtered based on dietary restrictions.
+Tablewise is a customer-facing restaurant POS that allows users to place and split complicated orders hassle-free.
+This app was designed to allow users to use via mobile browser.
+Scan a QR code with your phone to start (recommended) or click one of the links below to view on your current device.
+Try splitting orders between two seats!

+The front-end of this web app was built in React with TypeScript and utilizes Material-UI AppBar, SwipeableView and Accordion.
+Apollo Client communicates with the exposed GraphQL API back-end hosted on MongoDB Atlas.

 ## Stack

 ### Frontend:
-- React Native
+- React
 - TypeScript
-- HTML5
+- HTML5/CSS3
-- Sass
+- Apollo Client

 ### Backend:
 - GraphQL
-- Node
-- Express
+- Node Express
-- MongoDB
+- MongoDB Atlas
 - Socket.io

 ## Testing: